-Empathy is cultivating the ability in children that makes them understand other people’s point of view and knowing how they feel and what they react to positively and helpfully.
+Empathy is cultivating the ability in children that makes them understand other people’s point of view and knowing how they feel and what they react to positive and helpful.
 This is a significant trait that we don’t get to see in our kids today.
-Empathy is an important trait needs to be taught to the children of all ages.
-Teaching children empathy and building awareness for others in the kids is very necessary.
+Empathy is an important trait that needs to be taught to children of all ages.
+Teaching children empathy and building awareness of others with the kids is very necessary.

 Empathy will help change the aggressive actions of the children.
 They will start to feel and develop a sense of responsibility for others.